-What is Innovative Therapies?
+What are Innovative Therapies?

 The cancer research field is filled with promising innovators looking for new and exciting ways to treat and prevent cancer, as well as improve conditions for patients during and after treatment.